 Install a Whole-house Surge Protector

 Installing such a device can keep your house protected from any unwanted electrical damage.
 A surge protector can divert the unusual high surge and energy and prevents electrical fire.
 Thus, you can protect your appliances and save money.

 Protect home appliances by fixing the Wiring

 This is another important tip you need to follow.
 Wires often get damaged if they are old or there is pest infestation.
 So, if you notice a burning smell from the outlets or any kind of buzzing sound over there, you can call an electrician for checking.

 Unplug Appliances during Lighting and Storm

 This is the basic rule to keep your appliances safe from voltage surges.
 Never use any of your appliances during thunderstorms and lightning, and also keep those unplugged.

 You Can Use Additional Power Protection

 There are certain types of home appliances that are quite sensitive.
-Refrigerator, television, computer, etc., are such types of devices.
-So, to protect those from voltage surge, you can have an additional power protection system in your house.
+Refrigerators, television, computer, etc., are such types of devices.
+So, to protect those from voltage surges, you can have an additional power protection system in your house.

 For cable lines and phone connections, you can use surge stations.
 Power strips are very much useful for running different appliances.
 For a computer, you can use the UPS system to protect the device.